-Frankfurt Christmas Market Hours are Monday through Saturday from 10:00am until 9:00pm and on Sundays from 11:00am until 9:00pm.
+Frankfurt Christmas Market 2023 hours are Monday through Saturday from 10:00am until 9:00pm and on Sundays from 11:00am until 9:00pm.

 Where is the Frankfurt Christmas Market Location?

 As we already mentioned, there are numerous market locations throughout the city.
-Visitors will find markets in Romerberg, Paulsplatz, Mainkai, Hauptwache and Friedrich-Stoltze-Square.
+For the Christmas Market Frankfurt 2023 festivities, visitors will find markets in Romerberg, Paulsplatz, Mainkai, Hauptwache (and adjoining Rossmarkt) and Friedrich-Stoltze-Square.

 Frankfurt Christmas Market Map

 Use this link to Google to find all that is Merry and Bright at the Frankfurt Christmas Market 2023!

 There are free public toilets at Hauptwache train station.
 Paulsplatz also has toilets that cost €0.50 (look for the glass elevator box) as well as a few free portable toilets near each market.

 What is the Weather in Frankfurt, Germany in December?